omatviiv/.vim/README.md

 plugin specifc configs.
 Simply choose plugins you want to install and run `git clone ...` from plugin description for each one.
 5. (optional) Install [translate shell](https://github.com/soimort/translate-shell) (used by commands :TUK :TEN).

+## notes
+.vim/pack/github/start/copilot.vim is in .gitignore because better to follow copilot installation instructions from copilot repo since there is an auth required anyway so including it here won't really help.

 **Why this repo is on gihub:** it is refered in some of my stackoverflow answers so it has to be public.